Jolsty/twitterbot/README.md

 the line of code in Figure 17 will simply create an absolute path for the app.

+![Using the path module with an Express app.](images/pathStatic.png)

 Twitter [@twitter] is an asynchronous client library for the Twitter REST and Streaming API's (Figure 18).
 This module is used to create a twitter object with the OAuth credentials.
 With this object it's